vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/others.md

 ## Fullscreen Button

-Enabled by default, it’s in outlook popup window in navbar.

-If you don’t need it, you can disable it by setting `fullscreen: false` in the theme options.
+If you need it, you can enable it by setting `fullscreen: true` in the theme options.

 ::: tip